Inn0/ComfyCommands/README.md

 For some commands you need admin priviliges within the plugin.
 These admin priviliges are not the same as being operator on the server.

+## Listeners
+1. Whenever a player dies, the coordinates where they died are shown in the chat.

 ## Contact
 Please reach out to [Daan](mailto:daan.brocatus@outlook.com) for suggestions, questions or for reporting bugs.